-The modern administrative may have its problem, but how bad can it be?
+The modern administrative may have its problems, but how bad can things be?
 Under the governance of the modern democratic state death from violence has declined by an order of magnitude since the Middle Ages and, under the influence of modern business, per-capita income has increased by almost two orders of magnitude in the last two centuries.
 Before the modern era, according to Gregory Clark in A Farewell to Alms, society was downwardly mobile: the rich had more surviving children, and these children, when they grew up, crowded into the occupations of their social inferiors.
 But that all changed around 1800.
-Since then the poor have had more children than the rich; the children survived and each generation prospered more than its parents.
+Since then the poor have had more children than the rich; their children survived and each generation prospered more than its parents.
 There has been nothing like that, ever.

 The verdict on the modern era seems to be this.
 People like all the peace and prosperity; in fact they take it for granted.
 They just don’t like their subordination to the soulless systems of the modern state and the modern corporation.
 Some people rail particularly against the monstrosity of big government and propose, as a solution, more free enterprise.
 Other people rail against big business and propose, as a solution, more governance.
 In other words, people don’t like force when they are on the receiving end.

 Some people are more sanguine about our modern situation.
 Longshoreman Eric Hoffer experienced the modern age as a second, man-made Creation that didn’t quite work right out of the box.
 The problem was that man was not smart enough to automate his man-made world right away at the start of the industrial revolution, so

 man had to use his fellow men as a stopgap for inventiveness.
 He had to yoke men, women and children with iron and steam...
 There was no escape for the mass of people from the ravenous maws of factories and mines.2

 Coal miners did not get released from the yoke until strip-mining with drag-line excavators started in the 1950s.
 But Hoffer is optimistic about the future.
 It is true, he writes, that factories used to be “agencies of dehumanization.”